Telemetry schema v3.2 (top-level fields)

 The oracle problem and the trust ceiling

 Self-reported telemetry is inherently gameable - a malicious operator can fabricate any metrics they choose.
 This is a proven impossibility in distributed systems (the Byzantine Generals Problem).
-Borealis addresses this with a layered anti-gaming stack: (1) key revocation as a deterrent (gaming means losing a $39.99 key plus permanent Hedera-anchored reputation damage), (2) statistical detection of suspiciously perfect or uniform metrics, and (3) the Sidecar for v2.
-The trust ceiling (max BM Score 85 for self-reported) exists because the protocol acknowledges the limitation honestly rather than claiming false certainty.
+Borealis addresses this with a layered anti-gaming stack: (1) key revocation as a deterrent (gaming means losing a $39.99 key plus permanent Hedera-anchored reputation damage), (2) statistical detection of suspiciously perfect or uniform metrics, and (3) Aegis (formerly known as Sidecar) - the independent verification layer.
+The trust ceiling (max BTS 85 for self-reported) exists because the protocol acknowledges the limitation honestly rather than claiming false certainty.

 How to submit telemetry